lauracion/d4p/README.md

 * Future: Which thir partier count as trusted third parties? how granular should trust cues be? (pass or fails, ribbon diagrams), which users want to be more informed and which consumers want a simpel trust

+* Question: you do all this work and then what?
+Tessa: trying to work with the companies so they don't work against their customers.
+Fabrizio: There are some international fori.
+Connecting the policy makers with higher up politicians "watch dogs" can be a solution to this.